SomePineaple/dummy/README.md

 ## Building

 Clone the repo with `--recurse-submodules`, and then build with cmake.
-Simple.
+For linux, make a directory called build, and run `cmake -S . -B build/ -G Ninja && cd build && ninja`.
 This generates a few binaries, `ai-trainer`, `console-client` and `signal-client`.

 ## Dependencies

 All are included as git submodules.
 The dependencies are dlib for deep learning, nlohmann's json for talking to signal-cli and boost for C++ utilities.
 However, to use the signal client, you will need a working installation of signa-cli in your path.
+I also now use [ctrack](https://github.com/Compaile/ctrack) for a bit of profiling, this is a single header file included in the repository.

 ## Binaries